 This one is somewhat self-explanatory.
 Sometimes, it’s an interactive event; sometimes, it’s simply someone standing at the front of the room with a PowerPoint.
 Standing at the front of the room isn’t very productive or effective for training, but it’s common.

-I’ve observed full-day events involving activities, roleplaying, presentations, and more with salespeople.
-I’ve also been to events in a conference room for 4 hours, which bore me to tears.
-Effective in-person training depends on the instructional designer and trainer, how well it’s all coordinated, and the length, among many other factors.
+I’ve observed full-day events featuring activities, role-playing, presentations, and more, involving salespeople.
+I’ve also attended events in a conference room for 4 hours, which bored me to tears.
+Effective in-person training depends on the instructional designer and trainer, as well as how well everything is coordinated, and the length, among many other factors.

 One fact remains, though.
-In-person instructor-led training can be expensive and takes people away from their jobs.
-If everyone isn’t in the same building, it involves travel, including potentially long flights, days out of the job, and the discomfort of staying somewhere unfamiliar.
+In-person instructor-led training can be expensive and requires people to be away from their jobs.
+If everyone isn’t in the same building, it involves travel, including potentially long flights, time away from work, and the discomfort of staying somewhere unfamiliar.

 So, there better be a strong case for making people go somewhere in person if it’s overly disruptive to their lives.
-Children must be left behind, daily routines can get impacted, and they’re pretty disruptive and unpleasant.
+Children must be left behind, daily routines can be impacted, and they can be pretty disruptive and unpleasant.

 If in-person training is in the same building, it’s still difficult.
 You miss content when you have to go to the restroom, and it becomes exceedingly difficult to focus the longer you’re doing one thing.
 Not to mention, you’re completely pulled away from your job while in training.

-So, even if training is done in the same building, it’s not ideal and impacts employees greatly.
-It’s what we call synchronous learning in the instructional design field.
-That’s because everyone is doing it at the same time.
+So, even if training is conducted in the same building, it’s not ideal and has a significant impact on employees.
+It’s what we refer to as synchronous learning in the instructional design field.
+That’s because everyone is doing it simultaneously.

 Virtual Instructor-Led Training

-This is also a synchronous training format because you have to log into a virtual room with everyone else and the trainer at a specific time.
-It’s less disruptive than in person, but it’s still disruptive.
+This is also a synchronous training format, as you must log in to a virtual room with everyone else and the trainer at a specific time.
+It’s less disruptive than in-person, but it’s still disruptive.
 Usually, they’re shorter, though, which makes the disruption a lot more bearable.

 You still have the problem of missing content if you have to step away for a minute, but that’s not as big of an issue.
-No travel is involved, another bonus unless you like to travel for your job.
+No travel is involved, which is another bonus, unless you enjoy traveling for your job.
 I suspect most people do not, though, especially if they have a family.

 If they like to travel because they have a family, then I’d argue that they must reevaluate their priorities and lives.

-In-person and virtual training are the two main types of synchronous training types.
+In-person and virtual training are the two main types of synchronous training.
 They introduce interesting obstacles to learning and don’t fit how technology should be trained.
 This is why we don’t do either instructor-led or virtual instructor-led training.

-Then there are the asynchronous training types, which can be done whenever and typically wherever.
+Then there are the asynchronous training types, which can be completed at any time and typically from anywhere.

 Self-Paced Training or Performance Support

-This next group is all the asynchronous types of training.
-They’re there when you need them and can be used anytime.
+The next group includes all asynchronous training types.
+They’re there when you need them and can be used at any time.
 You can pause and step away for a few minutes if you’d like.
 Almost all major education platforms, such as LinkedIn Learning, Udemy, and Coursera, are entirely asynchronous learning platforms.

 These are my favorite types of training, and judging by employee feedback, they’re employees’ favorite in almost every kind of organization.
-There’s the occasional holdout for in-person training and thinking it’s the best.
+There’s the occasional holdout who thinks in-person training is the best.
 But they’re in the vast minority, with no proof to back it up.

-Every survey I’ve reviewed from courses confirms that asynchronous training is the preferred method, especially self-paced courses, commonly known as eLearning (however you want to spell it).
+Every survey I’ve reviewed from courses confirms that asynchronous training is the preferred method, especially self-paced courses, commonly known as eLearning.

 Let’s get into that one!